Dan Howdle December 2nd, 2024

 It's lovely when we have an easy winner.
 We can spend less time talking through all the pros and cons.
 By far the best way to get TNT Sports is as an add-on to Sky Stream.
 Sky Stream is cheap, easy to sign up to, doesn't require Sky Broadband, you can opt to get it without a contract, and depending on the day and time you order you can be up and running within 24 hours.

 By contrast, all other means of getting TNT Sports require some degree of buying things or subscribing to things you don't necessarily want.
-It's a shame that TNT Sports isn't available as a solo app, but then, its position as an add-on to popular TV bundles from BT, Virgin Media and Sky would absolutely be under threat were it to be offered that way.
+It's a shame that TNT Sports isn't available as a solo app, but then, its position as an add-on to popular TV bundles from BT/EE TV, Virgin Media and Sky would absolutely be under threat were it to be offered that way.